rreece/rreece.github.io/outline-of-philosophy/statistics.md

 -   Belloni, M. (2019).
 [Neural networks and philosophy of language: Why Wittgenstein’s theories are the basis of all modern NLP](https://towardsdatascience.com/neural-networks-and-philosophy-of-language-31c34c0796da).
 -   Goldhill, O. (2019).
 [Google Translate is a manifestation of Wittgenstein’s theory of language](https://qz.com/1549212/google-translate-is-a-manifestation-of-wittgensteins-theory-of-language).
 -   Tenney, I. et al. (2019).
 [What do you learn from context?
 Probing for sentence structure in contextualized word representations](https://arxiv.org/abs/1905.06316). [^Tenney2019]
+-   Nissim, M., van Noord, R., & van der Goot, R. (2019).
+Fair is better than sensational: Man is to doctor as woman is to doctor. [^Nissim2019]
 -   Skelac, I. & Jandric, A. (2020).
 Meaning as use: From Wittgenstein to Google’s Word2vec. [^Skelac2020]
 -   Boccelli, D. (2022).
 [Word embeddings align with Kandinsky’s theory of color](https://towardsdatascience.com/word-embeddings-align-with-kandinskys-theory-of-color-26288b864834).
 -   Patel, R. & Pavlick, E. (2022).
 [Mapping language models to grounded conceptual spaces](https://openreview.net/pdf?id=gJcEM8sxHK). [^Patel2022]